 York conveyancing FAQs

-How much is the council tax in City of York Council?
+How much is the Council Tax in City of York Council in 2021?

 York is situated in City of York Council.
 Council tax bands are as follows: